Intergenerational wealth – how do I secure my hard earned money for my bloodline beyond my demise?

 OVERVIEW

-#1 careful attention to estate planning protected family wealth in a deceased estate from favouring non bloodline (relatives by marriage or defacto) from being challenged by the non bloodline beneficiaries of the will as they may separate in the future and wealth would then leave the bloodline family.
+In this case study we highlight how careful attention to estate planning can protect family wealth in a deceased estate from favouring non bloodline (relatives by marriage or defacto) and from being challenged by the non bloodline beneficiaries of the will.
+This is often put in place as partnered beneficiaries may separate in the future and wealth would then possibly leave the bloodline family.

-Protection against such an event may be achieved through the creation of a testamentary trust
+Protection from such an event may be achieved through the creation of a testamentary trust.

-#2 the trust also protects bloodline relatives from the bereaved partner’s future relationship decisions through the considered allocation of shares to both the bereaved partner and the children of the deceased
+The trust can also be structured to protect bloodline relatives from the bereaved partner’s future relationship decisions through the considered allocation of shares to both the bereaved partner and the children of the deceased.

 MEET Jack Matthews